HDD vs SSD - which lasts longer?

 For the average use of a laptop or mobile device this area probably isn’t going to be an issue, but when you start looking at servers and data centres adequate media storage conditions are required to protect against drive failure (and potentially data loss) as a result of overheating or high humidity

-Should I be worrying?
+Should I be worrying about hard drive lifespan?

 The reality is for normal day-to-day usage in a laptop or PC, for example, you needn’t lose sleep over the life expectancy of your storage media.
 Aside from an incredibly small proportion of manufacturer defects, your HDD or SSD shouldn’t give up on you easily if you’re taking care of it and keeping it away from physical hazards.
 If you’d like to investigate more there are many different ways to monitor the logical health of your devices; there’s ‘SMART’ tools to predict drive failures and software to check the wear and tear of SSDs in detail, including how much usable life it has left.